-All those possible café proprietors seeking to take on the lease live or work locally.
-FORP would prefer the cafe to be taken on by a business where the owner had catering experience.
+When the idea of the café was first mooted in 2016, around six interested parties came forward seeking to be considered for the let.
+All live or work locally.
+FORP would prefer the cafe to be taken on by a business where the owner had both catering and business experience.
 The favoured proprietor at present is the owner of Art et Facts at 19 Roseburn Terrace, who was the first to indicate a desire for the lease.
 The owner, George Rendall, previously ran a successful pizzeria for the customers of the highly regarded Fire Island disco at 128 Princes St (Fire Island was forced to close in September 1988 when the owners of the Princes Street building sold the premises to the Waterstones chain of bookstores).

-Should Art et Facts pull out, there are four sets of partnering residents who have indicated a desire to take on the lease.
+Should Art et Facts pull out, there are five sets of partnering residents who have indicated a desire to take on the lease.